redhat-et/ai-observability/rhelai/README.md

 **NOTE** The pmcd, pmlogger, and pmproxy services and rpms are installed in the RHEL AI base image.
 It is possible to start these 3 systemd service to avoid installing `pcp-zeroconf`.
 In future releases, `pcp-zeroconf` package will be included in the base OS image.
-It simplifies the management of the PCP services and ensures they remain connected.
-Most likely, `pcp-pmda-openmetrics` will also be included in the base OS image.
+It simplifies the management of the PCP services and ensures they remain connected. `pcp-pmda-openmetrics` will also be included in the base OS image.

-### Start Valkey and Grafana
+## OpenTelemetry Collector and OpenLit GPU Collector

+OpenLit GPU Collector gathers GPU utilization data from AMD or NVIDIA GPUs.
+The OpenTelemetry Collector creates a unified way to collect metrics, logs, and traces and can then export them to various observability backends.

+This [telemetry-collector](./telemetry-collector-service/README.md) will run opentelemetry-collector and openlit-gpu-collector podman containers managed by systemd.

+PCP, OpenTelemetry Collector, and OpenLit GPU Collector together provide a complete solution in RHEL AI for collecting system metrics and all workload metrics, logs, and traces.

+# Telemetry Visualization in RHEL AI

-All that's required to view system metrics in RHEL AI is to run `Valkey` and `Grafana`.
+All that's required to view metrics in RHEL AI is `Grafana` with `PCP DataSource Plugins` and a `Valkey Datastore`.

+## Start Valkey and Grafana

 To keep the number of packages required to install minimal, Valkey and Grafana run with podman managed by systemd.
 In future releases of RHEL AI, Valkey & Grafana rpms could be added to the base OS image.
 This would avoid needing place the below systemd unit files.

 View the [valkey unit file](./valkey-service/valkey.service) and the [grafana unit file](./grafana-service/grafana.service) to view the podman commands.
 Enabling these systemd services ensures that valkey and grafana containers will start when the system boots up.

-The `grafana-pcp` grafana plugin installed above includes PCP Datasources and many preconfigured Grafana Dashboards for visualizing data.
+The grafana plugins included with the podman command include PCP Datasources and many preconfigured Grafana Dashboards for visualizing metrics.

-#### Start valkey and restart pmproxy service
+### Valkey and pmproxy services

 Valkey container will be started as a systemd service.